Datavault-UK/automate-dv/docs/migrating_v0.4_v0.5.md

 # Migrating from v0.4 to v0.5

-With the release of v0.5, we've moved metadata into vars in the ```dbt_project.yml``` file.
+With the release of v0.5, we moved the metadata into variables held in in the ```dbt_project.yml``` file.
 Your old metadata would have looked something like this:

 ```sql
 {{- config(materialized='incremental', schema='vlt', enabled=true, tags='hubs')    -}}